apache/ofbiz-tools/demo-backup/README.md

 Also note that the demos are usually updated and started/stopped automatically using the check-svn-update.sh script in this directory.
 It is run by an ofbizDemo cron job every 24 hours at 3 AM.
 You should therefore only need to start/stop manually if there is a problem.

+## Upgrade stable and old demos

+You need first to create a branchAA.mm directory under the ofbizDemo directory and to clone the related releaseAA.mm in this new directory.
+Then to copy and apply the patches contained in the old-manual.sh and  stable-manual.sh files, read the comments in these files for details.

+Looking at the Puppet configuration (see above) you will see that you only need to change the old-manual.sh and  stable-manual.sh files to upgrade stable and old demos.
+Because they are defined in the Puppet configuration by respectively

+    stable: ProxyPass / ajp://localhost:18009/
+    old   : ProxyPass / ajp://localhost:28009/

+Finally you need to kill the current stable and old processes before running again the demos using

+    ./all-manual-nicely.sh

 ## Letsencrypt certificate update
 Every 3 months we need to manually update our Letsencrypt certificate.
 It was automated before, it's maybe again but I have no news about it.
 Anyway, it's quite easy to do so.
 Simply connect to the demo VM and run